Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Management of Diarrhea

-A review was conducted of early toxic deaths in two NCI-sponsored cooperative trials of irinotecan plus high-dose fluorouracil and leucovorin for advanced colorectal cancer.
+A review analyzed early toxic deaths in two NCI-sponsored cooperative trials of irinotecan plus high-dose fluorouracil and leucovorin for advanced colorectal cancer.
 It led to the revision of clinical practice guidelines for the treatment of cancer treatment–induced diarrhea, with a heightened emphasis on assessment and early aggressive interventions.
 The guidelines distinguish between uncomplicated and complicated diarrhea.[

 The treatment of cancer-related diarrhea is often empiric and nonspecific.
 Whenever possible, treat underlying causes such as fecal impaction or modify the stimulant laxative regimen as necessary.
 Medications such as bulk laxatives and promotility agents (e.g., metoclopramide) are discontinued.
-Dietary modifications are commonly implemented to stop or lessen the severity of cancer treatment-related diarrhea.[
+Dietary changes are commonly made to stop or lessen the severity of cancer treatment–related diarrhea.[

-While some case reports suggest the efficacy of glutamine in relieving diarrhea and other gastrointestinal symptoms associated with cancer therapy, one randomized controlled trial that used oral glutamine to prevent pelvic radiation-induced diarrhea did not show any benefit.[
+Some case reports suggest the efficacy of glutamine in relieving diarrhea and other gastrointestinal symptoms associated with cancer therapy.
+However, a randomized controlled trial that used oral glutamine to prevent pelvic radiation-induced diarrhea did not show any benefit.[

 The goals of pharmacological therapy include inhibition of intestinal motility, reduction in intestinal secretions, and promotion of absorption.
 Absorbents include agents that form a gelatinous mass that gives density to fecal material.
 Methylcellulose and pectin are most commonly used, but little data support their efficacy.
 Some patients may not tolerate these bulk-forming agents because of the large volume required for therapeutic effect and the associated abdominal discomfort and bloating.
 Adsorbents such as kaolin, clays, and activated charcoals have been used extensively, but no data support their use.
-Furthermore, they may inhibit absorption of other oral antidiarrheals that may be administered.
+Furthermore, they may inhibit absorption of other oral antidiarrheals.

 Opioids bind to receptors within the gastrointestinal tract and reduce diarrhea by reducing transit time.
 Loperamide is the most common opioid used, due to its availability and reduced effect on cognition, although codeine and other opioids can also be effective.[